corda/corda-settler/README.md

    out of this repository when the Corda Token SDK binaries are available.
    IMPORTANT: This module does not depend on the `Ripple` module.
 This module makes no assumption about the nature of the settlement rail.
-2. `Cordapp` which contains the flows for issuing, cancelling, novating and selling obligations.
+2. `cordapp` which contains the flows for issuing, cancelling, novating and selling obligations.
 The main flow of interest in this module is the `MakeOffLedgerPayment` flow which is abstract.
-The expectation is that CorDapp developers will sub-class their flow flows for specific off-ledger payment methods.
+The expectation is that CorDapp developers will sub-class this with their own flows for specific off-ledger payment methods.
 You'll see that the flow defines a bunch of abstract methods for checking balances, making payments and setting up the process.
 Currently there is one implementation of this flow in the `ripple`